Millennium Sapphire Trading 0% Lower Over Last Week (MSTO)

-Millennium Sapphire (MSTO) traded flat against the U.S. dollar during the 24 hour period ending at 8:00 AM E.T. on April 14th.
-Millennium Sapphire has a total market capitalization of $120.60 million and $71.58 worth of Millennium Sapphire was traded on exchanges in the last 24 hours.
-One Millennium Sapphire token can now be purchased for $0.17 or 0.00000604 BTC on major cryptocurrency exchanges.
-In the last seven days, Millennium Sapphire has traded 0% lower against the U.S. dollar.
+Millennium Sapphire (MSTO) traded flat against the dollar during the 24 hour period ending at 15:00 PM E.T. on April 16th.
+One Millennium Sapphire token can currently be purchased for $0.17 or 0.00000604 BTC on exchanges.
+Millennium Sapphire has a market capitalization of $120.60 million and approximately $71.58 worth of Millennium Sapphire was traded on exchanges in the last day.
+Over the last week, Millennium Sapphire has traded 0% lower against the dollar.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.